craftcms/docs/docs/nitro/2.x/plugin-development.md

 ## Running Codeception and PHPUnit with PhpStorm

-PHPStorm allows you to use a remote interpreter to execute Codeception or PHPUnit tests.
+PhpStorm allows you to use a remote interpreter to execute Codeception or PHPUnit tests.
 To run codeceptions tests with Nitro, perform the following actions:

-1. Configure the remote interpreter in PHPStorm using Docker.
+1. Configure the remote interpreter in PhpStorm using Docker.
 2. Select the image and version to use (e.g. `craftcms/nginx:7.4-dev`).
 3. Add the configuration for running tests.